sudipb7/rag-system/README.md

-# RAG-Powered Animal Facts API
+# RAG-Powered Animal Facts System

 A sophisticated Retrieval-Augmented Generation (RAG) system that provides detailed, accurate information about various animals using OpenAI's GPT-4 and vector embeddings for context-aware responses.